 Training needs to be managed carefully like any other major investment.
-ISO 10015+ offers a new and certifiable quality management tool to ensure the link training and between organisational Supported by a ISO10015+ performance needs. management certified training system, managers are better guided in making strategic decisions about human capital investment that will direct have impact bottom-line performance.
+ISO 10015+ offers a new and certifiable quality management tool to ensure the link between training and organisational Supported by a ISO10015+ performance needs. management certified training system, managers are better guided in making strategic decisions about human capital investment that will have direct impact on bottom-line performance.

-Adequate is the first institution to be accredited ISO member by an Government as certification house of the ISO 10015+ standard.
-Located in Geneva Switzerland AdeQuaTF's founders participated actively in the drafting of the ISO 10015 standard.
-The process of a 10015+ISO based certification can be seen in the graph to your right.
+Adequate the first is institution to be accredited bv ISO member an Government as certification house of the ISO 10015+ standard.
+Located in Geneva Switzerland founders AdeOuaTE's participated actively in the drafting of the ISO 10015 standard.
+The process of a ISO 10015+ based certification can be seen in the graph to your right.